Is it OK to Leave Propane Tank Outside in Summer?

 When not in use, it is best to turn the valve to the “off” position and disconnect the hose.
 This will prevent any propane from leaking out.
 If the tank is left outside, it should be placed on a level surface to prevent it from tipping over.
 It is also a good idea to put the tank in a cool, shady spot to help keep the propane from evaporating.

-Can propane tanks explode in hot sun?
+Can propane tanks explode in the hot sun?

 Yes, propane tanks can rupture or explode in hot sun.
 If the temperature inside the tank gets too high, the pressure will build up and the tank will burst.
 To prevent this from happening, always store your propane tank in a cool, shady place.
 If you’re going to be using it in hot weather, keep it in a cooler with ice packs.
 And never leave it in a car that’s parked in direct sunlight.